mindphluxnet/C19ClickerServerEmulator/readme.md

 with nodemon active without wiping the database.

+# Gameplay changes

+* Originally the game only added Resistance to Virus (RTV) when the user was actively playing, which feels wrong for a clicker game.
+Since there's a server involved anyway
+I've patched the game to use the server-side RTV value only.
+The server now also adds 1 RTV for every 5 seconds the player was offline.
+This makes the game much more playable.

 # What works - and what doesn't

 * User accounts: working.
 New users get a new account created automatically.
 Now uses Steam to get an UDID.